2021 Advertising Awards

 The 'Winner' field is the primary company or individual you want to be credited on the piece (i.e. company name, photographer, illustrator, Young Blood, etc.).

-Optional fields: Phone, email, web address and winning URL (to direct readers and visitors to view the winning work in its entirety - typically, for motion and video entries).
-If these are entered, they will be published alongside your winning work.
+Optional fields: Phone, email, web address, social handles, and the URL to the winning entry (typically, for websites and motion entries).
+If these are entered, they will be published beside your winning work.

 NOTE: We recommend including the URL as, due to file sizes, we don't upload the MP4 files directly for viewing in the Winners Gallery.
 They are only used for judging.

-Description of entry: For the purpose of providing a brief creative summary of the project in the online Winners Gallery.
+Description of Entry: For the purpose of providing a brief creative summary of the project to be published beside your winning entry.
 The description is limited to a maximum of 500 characters (includes spaces).

 Step 4: Creative Credits